 The Arthur Holly Compton House in Hyde Park, Chicago

-Arthur Holly Compton was a groundbreaking American physicist, winner of the 1927 Noble Prize in Physics, one of the Manhattan Project scientists, and the discoverer of the Compton Effect: the scientific theory which contributes to the understanding of light’s wave-particle duality.
+Arthur Holly Compton was a groundbreaking American physicist, winner of the 1927 Noble Prize in Physics, one of the Manhattan Project scientists, and the discoverer of the Compton Effect: the scientific theory which contributes to the understanding of light's wave-particle duality.
 The Arthur Holly Compton House in Chicago is a National Historic Landmark, significant for its association with Compton.
-He lived here in Chicago's Hyde Park neighborhood, directly adjacent to the University of Chicago campus, from the late 1920s until 1945, while he was a member of the Chicago faculty.
+He lived here in Chicago's Hyde Park neighborhood, directly adjacent to the University of Chicago campus, from the late 1920s until 1945, while he was a Chicago faculty member.
 Many of the peak moments in Compton's career came while he lived here.

 The home itself is modest, of no recognizable architectural style, built by a man named Mr. Tetter in 1916.
 Its market value comes mostly from its prime location in leafy and well-heeled Hyde Park, and its historic value comes from its most famous occupant.